Colt is a marketing analyst and freelance writer who's always been interested in examining businesses to help inform others.

-Like the old saying goes, prevention is always better than cure and the best way to get rid of raccoons is to stop them from even coming in the first place.
-In fact, the only way to permanently get rid of raccoons is to restrict their access to food and water in your home.
+Like the old saying goes, "prevention is better than cure," and the best way to get rid of raccoons is to stop them from even coming in the first place.
+In fact, the only way to permanently get rid of raccoons is to bar their access to food and water near your home.

-Restrict Entry Points - By sealing and covering entry points, it can serve as a deterrence to these pesky creatures.
-Stuff small holes with newspapers and consider investing in electric fences if the going gets tough.
-Raccoons are excellent climbers, so make sure you take every part of your home into consideration.
+- Restrict Entry Points.
+Sealing and covering all entry points can help deter these pesky creatures.
+Stuff smaller holes with newspaper and consider investing in electric fences if the going gets tough.
+Raccoons are excellent climbers, so make sure you take every entry to your home into consideration.

 Homemade Raccoon Repellents

-There are many homemade raccoon repellent ideas on the Internet that have been quite useful.
-A very common DIY product is to boil a mixture of peppers (e.g. jalapeño), onions and other vegetables together.
-It can then be used as a spray around the house, around the garbage bins and possible points of entry.
+Hot Stuff.
+A common DIY method is to make a mixture of spicy hot peppers (e.g., jalapeños), which can then be used as a spray around the house, around garbage bins, and near all possible points of entry.
+(See recipe below.)

-Ammonia - They can be applied or soaked onto pieces of cloth, rags or even kept in small bottles (opened of course).
-They are then placed around the house, such as near food sources or around the bins.
-You can use liquid cleaners such as Pine Sol as a replacement
+Ammonia.
+Ammonia can be soaked into rags and applied to entry points or food sources.
+It can also be kept in small, open jars or bottles placed near food sources or around the bins.
+You can use a liquid cleaner such as Pine Sol as a replacement.

-Vinegar - A commonly suggested vinegar is the cider vinegar.
-This are used similarly to ammonia and also used on food 'traps'.
-Raccoons will be turned off by the taste of vinegar and may never make a return trip ever again.
+Vinegar.
+Apple cider vinegar can be used similarly to ammonia.
+Raccoons will be turned off by the taste of vinegar and may never make a return trip again.

-Moth Balls or Crystals - Moth balls are highly toxic to small mammals and raccoons hate their smell with a passion, so make use of them as they can be purchased easily.
-If you have babies or small children, moth balls can be dangerous objects and you may consider using moth crystals instead.
+Moth Balls or Moth Crystals.
+Moth balls are toxic to small mammals, and raccoons hate their smell with a passion.
+Note: If you have pets, babies, or small children, the chemicals naphthalene and paradichlorobenzene found in moth repellents can be dangerous.

-Epsom Salts - Epsom salts not only serve as an excellent deterrence, they also make excellent fertilizers for your plants and garden.
+Epsom Salts.
+Epsom salts not only serve as an excellent raccoon deterrent, they also make excellent fertilizers for your plants and garden.
 Scatter them around your bins and in your garden.
-If you have leftovers, you can even use them as an effective cleaning tool (such as floor tiles).

 Commercial Raccoon Deterrents

-There are many commercial (expensive) raccoon deterrents on the market.
-A common recommendation is the deployment of electric fencing (think Jurassic Park).
-Though it has some risks, especially if you have young children or small pets, it is an excellent deterrent tool against raccoons and other pests (not dinosaurs of course).
+Electric Fencing.
+One common recommendation is the deployment of electric fencing (think Jurassic Park).
+Though it has some risks, especially if you have young children or pets, it is an excellent tool against raccoons.

-Motion detecting light can be installed in the garden or areas where raccoons are likely to be found.
-Raccoons are nocturnal creatures that dislike light and will turn tail at the sight of light, especially sudden bright light caused by the motion detectors.
-Check your neighborhood hardware or security store for more information.
+Motion Detection.
+Motion-detecting devices can be installed in the garden or areas where raccoons are likely to enter.
+Raccoons are nocturnal, dislike light, and will turn tail at the sight of sudden, bright, flashing light.
+Check your neighborhood hardware or security store to see your options.